BinglunYin/vasp_utils/README.md

    yin_vasp_run_eos
    ```

-   When all the jobs are done, run the command:
+   When all the jobs finish, run the command:
    ```shell
    yin_vasp_plot_all  -eos
    ```